 Entegris (ENTG) – Following a strong first half performance, shares of ENTG underperformed during Q3 following lackluster guidance from management for the back half of the year.
 ENTG is gaining market share, but industry sales are down.
 Looking ahead, we believe ENTG is well positioned for future growth in semiconductor capital spending.
 We remain attracted to the industry’s high barriers to entry, limited competition, and high switching costs.

 We are bottom-up stock pickers, but sector exposures influenced relative performance as follows:

-- What Helped: Underweight Real Estate & Communication Services (two weaker performing sectors)
+What Helped: Underweight both Health Care & Comm.
+Services (two weaker performing sectors)

-- What Hurt: Overweight Cons.
-Staples & Materials (two weaker performing sectors)
+What Hurt: Underweight both Energy & Financials (two better performing sectors)

 Trades During the Quarter

 - Increased: M&T Bank (MTB) & Cincinnati Financial (CINF) – Addition reflects recent weakness in the shares and our confidence in the long-term thesis for both companies.

 - Exited: Black Knight (BKI) – Sold our position on strength as the stock recently rallied after BKI announced plans to divest two divisions (Empower and Optimal Blue), which significantly increased the odds of the pending acquisition of BKI by Intercontinental Exchange (ICE).
 BKI shares were trading close to the deal price, so we decided to sell.